North Carolina Tar Heels women's basketball

 The North Carolina Tar Heels women's basketball team represent the University of North Carolina at Chapel Hill in the Atlantic Coast Conference of NCAA Division I women's college basketball.
 They are led by head coach Courtney Banghart, who is in her sixth season.

 Home arenas

+In 1930, the first team of Carolina female students played somes against high school teams under the name "Tar Heelettes."
+The first women's team played an intercollegiate game against Campbell in 1933, which the Carolina team lost 12–36.

 While historic Carmichael Auditorium was under renovation, the women's team played the 2008–09 season at the Dean Smith Center to the south of campus.
-The final game at the old Carmichael was an 82–51 rout of local rivals Duke in front of a sell-out 8,010 attendance, completing an unbeaten home and conference season.
+The final game at the old Carmichael was an 82–51 rout of local rivals Duke in front of a sell-out attendance of 8,010, completing an unbeaten home and conference season.
 Upon reopening, the building's name was changed to Carmichael Arena.

-Retired and honored jerseys

-For a player to have her jersey honored and hung in the Carmichael Auditorium rafters, she must have been a first-team All-American, been a member of an Olympic team as an undergraduate, or been selected by the coaches as Most Valuable Player of a national championship team.
-For retiring a jersey, a player must be named national player of the year.